WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Related Works

 TR-BREATH is one of the first methods to realise simultaneous, multi-user respiration rate detection.
 Specifically, it utilises the spatial and temporal focusing effects of the time reversal principle (TR) and time reversal resonating strength (TRRS) to detect minute changes in the environment, allowing for the calculation of the respiratory rate \cite{ref:tr_breath}.
 The TRRS is analogous to a correlation coefficient and accurately describes how the environment changes with time.
 The TRRS is computed across a time window, followed by applying the Root Multiple Signal Classification (Root-MUSIC) algorithm to gather candidate breathing rates.
 The output of the Root-MUSIC algorithm is used to compute statistics about the breathing data, which is then fed into a support vector machine to detect whether breath is present or not.
 The output of the Root-MUSIC algorithm is also used in conjunction with affinity propagation clustering and likelihood assignment to determine the likely breathing rates \cite{ref:tr_breath}.
 As the Root-MUSIC algorithm incurs high computational complexity, TR-BREATH is more suitable for off-line computations.

 A competing approach to detecting motion within CSI uses the autocorrelation function (ACF).
 This approach has motion detection capabilities similar to the TR principle \cite{ref:tr_acf_connection} and was first applied to respiration monitoring by \textit{SMARS: Sleep Monitoring via Ambient Radio Signals} \cite{ref:smars}.
-The SMARS method measures the period of breathing based on the distance between the peaks and troughs of the ACF of the CSI energy.
-While using the ACF allows this method to be executed in real time, its performance is quite sensitive to noise.
+The SMARS method measures the period of breathing based on the distance between the peaks and troughs of the ACF of the CSI energy to estimate the breathing rate.

 Building on SMARS, Wang \emph{et al.} compute an ACF at each time step to construct an \textit{ACF spectrum} in their study, \textit{WiResP: A Robust Wi-Fi-Based Respiration Monitoring via Spectrum Enhancement} \cite{ref:wi_resp}.
 Image-processing techniques are then applied to the \textit{ACF spectrum}, which is subsequently compared to a template \textit{ACF spectrum} known to contain breathing patterns, enhancing breath detection capabilities.